Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You need to create a clone of Repo1.
 The solution must minimize the amount of transferred data.

 How should you complete the script?
-To answer, drag the appropriate values to the correct targets.
-Each value may be used once, more than once, or not at all.
-You may need to drag the split bar between panes or scroll to view content.

 NOTE: Each correct selection is worth one point.